Urban Edge Properties research snapshot

 Industry trend

 The retail REIT sector faces a mixed outlook.
 Grocery-anchored and necessity-based retail has fared well, while power centers and unanchored retail face more headwinds.
 Urban properties are recovering from pandemic-era lows but remain exposed to hybrid work patterns and changing commuter traffic.
-The long-term trend depends on population growth in UE markets, consumer spending, and the supply of well-located retail space.
+The long-term trend depends on population growth in UE markets, consumer spending, and the limited supply of well-located retail space.

 Valuation and margin of safety